Skip to content

 How to pull off a micro wedding in Vegas, baby!

-As a custom jeweller who specialises in unconventional, story-worthy jewellery, most of the couples I work with don’t care for flashy events and blingy engagement rings.
+We specialise in unconventional, story-worthy jewellery.
+So most of the couples we work with don’t care for flashy events and big white weddings.
 Instead, they opt for secret elopements or micro weddings with only their favourite people in attendance.

 Melbourne couple, Kat and Tarquin, did just that.
 And, as a couple who got engaged at a heavy metal festival in Germany, their big day was never going to be ordinary.